The Safest and Most Dangerous Places in Foster County, ND: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Foster County is $466 per year, which is $2 more than the national average and $19 less than North Dakota's state average.
-Below we compare counties similar to Foster County:
+The overall cost of crime per resident in Foster County is $466 per year, which is $2 more than the national average and $19 less than North Dakota's state average.
+The comparison below uses counties similar to Foster County:

 • In Cass County, ND, crime costs $452 per person, which is $15 less than in Foster County.